-On March 1st of this year, the clock started ticking for compliance with 23 NYCRR 500 regulations.
-The Department of Financial Services put out this “first-in-the-nation” cybersecurity regulation due to the increase of consistency and sophistication of cyber attacks over recent years.
-Although a lot of what the new regulation is asking for is already considered best-practice, many companies have not implemented these processes.
-Come September this can result in fines on top of the already-existing risk of a security breach.
+The clock is ticking for compliance with 23 NYCRR 500 regulations.
+The Department of Financial Services put out this “first-in-the-nation” cybersecurity regulation due to the increase in consistency and sophistication of cyber attacks over recent years.
+Many companies have not implemented these processes.
+This can result in fines on top of the already-existing risk of a security breach.

 As an IT/Security professional in the financial industry, a whole new level of responsibility has been forced onto your shoulders.

-If you operate or work within New York State then, yes.
-To what extent is a different story.
+This regulation applies to you if you operate or work within New York State.
 There is a “Limited Exemption” rule that eliminates certain requirements based on the following criteria.
 If your company harbors ANY of the following criteria, then you qualify for the exemption within 23 NYCRR 500.
-Instructions on filing a notice of exemption.
+Here are instructions on filing a notice of exemption as an individual: